containers/buildah/docs/buildah-from.md

 **--http-proxy**

-By default proxy environment variables are passed into the container if set for the buildah process.
+By default proxy environment variables are passed into the container if set for the Buildah process.
 This can be disabled by setting the `--http-proxy` option to `false`.
 The environment variables passed in include `http_proxy`, `https_proxy`, `ftp_proxy`, `no_proxy`, and also the upper case versions of those.